Numerically Exact Configuration Interaction at Quadrillion-Determinant Scale: Results

-The energy of the magnesium atom computed from this extremely large CI calculation is $-$199.973455458424 au.
-Leveraging the gap theorem,\cite{DavisKahan70_1,Parlett98} we determine that our X2C-FCI result lies within $7 \times 10^{-6}$ au of the true aug-cc-pVTZ-DK\cite{Dixon01_48,Wilson10_69} ground state energy, well below any chemically meaningful threshold.
-A detailed analysis is provided in Section S1 of the Supporting Information.
+{The ground-state energy of the HBrTe molecule from this CI calculation is $-$9395.0280045 a.u.
+Leveraging the gap theorem,\cite{DavisKahan70_1,Parlett98_book} we determine that our $\binom{100}{88}$ X2C-CASCI result lies within $10 \times 10^{-6}$ a.u. of the true x2c-TZVPall\cite{Weigend17_3696} ground state energy within that active space, well below any chemically meaningful threshold.} A detailed analysis is provided in Methods.

-This work represents a 3-orders-of-magnitude increase in CI space and a 6-orders-of-magnitude increase in FLOP count, which is estimated using $\mathcal{O}(N^2)$, compared to the previous state-of-the-art in CI calculations.\cite{Li24_041404,Yoshida24_1185} Compared to previous state-of-the-art CI calculations, this work also achieves a 6-orders-of-magnitude speedup in time-to-completion, as measured in core seconds per exaFLOP ($\frac{\text{core} \cdot \text{second}}{\text{exaFLOP}}$, see Section S4 in the Supporting Information for analysis).
-This ultra-large-scale CI calculation is enabled by the STP-DAS-based lossless compression scheme, which reduces the memory required to store the 7 CI expansion vectors from 112 PB to just 457 TB while maintaining an excellent load balance,\cite{Li24_041404} making the computation feasible on most existing supercomputing infrastructures.
+This work represents a 3-orders-of-magnitude increase in CI space and a 6-orders-of-magnitude increase in FLOP count, which is estimated using $\mathcal{O}(N^2)$, compared to the previous state-of-the-art in CI calculations.\cite{Li24_041404,Yoshida24_1185} Compared to previous state-of-the-art CI calculations, this work also achieves a 6-orders-of-magnitude speedup in time-to-completion, as measured in core seconds per exaFLOP ($\frac{\text{core} \cdot \text{second}}{\text{exaFLOP}}$, see Section S2 in the Supplementary Information for analysis). {This ultra-large-scale CI calculation is enabled by the STP-DAS-based numerically exact categorical compression scheme, which reduces the memory required to store the 9 CI expansion vectors from 134 PB to less than 500 TB while maintaining a good load balance,\cite{Li24_041404} making the computation feasible on most existing supercomputing infrastructures.}

-With the capability to perform extremely large FCI calculations, energetic extrapolation to the correlation limit becomes feasible for many-electron systems. \Cref{fig:SparseDASpanel}(B) illustrates the correlation-consistent extrapolation for the Mg${}^{2+}$ ion using double-zeta (DZ, 36 orbitals), triple-zeta (TZ, 68 orbitals), and quadruple-zeta (QZ, 118 orbitals) basis sets, involving $2.54\times 10^8$, $2.91\times 10^{11}$, and $9.75\times 10^{13}$ 2-spinor determinants, respectively.
-The complete basis set limit of $-$199.16704295~au was obtained using a mixed Gaussian extrapolation scheme tailored for correlation-consistent basis sets.\cite{Dunning94_7410}